Last Updated: June 27, 2023

 Traders not making Section §475(f) Election

 Being a trader gives you the option (not required) to make the §475(f) election.
-If the election is made, gains and losses arising from cryptocurrencies will be reported and taxed similar to an investor.
+If the election is made, gains and losses arising from cryptocurrencies will be reported and taxed similarly to an investor.
 Use Form 8949 and Schedule D.

-Practice tip: the conservative approach for traders is to not make the §475(f) election given the ambiguity of current tax guidance related to virtual currency.
+Practice tip: the conservative approach for crypto traders is to not make the §475(f) election given the ambiguity of current tax guidance related to virtual currency.